hindmasj/my-nifi-cluster/docs/experiment-grok_filtering.md

 } ]
 ```

-# Adding A Don't Care Field
+# Adding a Maybe Field

-Consider the fact you might get valid records, but with some fields not populated, or populated for a blank value.
+Consider the fact you might get valid records, but with some fields not populated, or populated with a blank value.
 If we also want to accept these records

 ```
 192.168.0.1,80,192.168.0.2,12348,,